sebastianromerocruz/game-programming-in-assembly/README.md

 Having received their undergraduate degree in chemical and biomolecular engineering and their graduate degree in computer science, they encourage a multi-faceted, inclusive approach to programming pedagogy.
 This policy, combined with a philosophy of complete and unconditional empathy for students of varying backgrounds and needs, are the means through which their courses are administered.

-Outside of computer science, Prof. Romero Cruz enjoys learning about French history and impressionism, playing music, and studying the Japanese language.
+Outside of computer science, Prof. Romero Cruz enjoys learning about history and art, playing music, and studying Japanese and Czech.

 ---